kabiromohd/Staff_Attrition_Prediction/README.md

 ```

 ### Model deployment to web services
-flask was used for web deployment via *predict.py* script.
-Test the flask web deployment execute the following:
+- Flask was used for web deployment via *predict.py* script.
+To test the flask web deployment execute the following:

-NB: You need to be in the folder where the environment was setup in my own case "c:\midterm"

 Step 1
 ```